CesareIurlaro/clips-project/README.md

 To solve the non-termination due to the great complexity of the problem, it was necessary to divide it into several sub-problems, each of which deals with satisfying one of the previously mentioned cities.

-The number of sub-problems into which the original problem has been divided appears to be equal to the number of cities to be met; some of them were further subdivided in such a way as to contain the `branching factor`.
+The number of sub-problems into which the original problem has been divided appears to be equal to the number of cities to be met; some of them have been further subdivided in such a way as to contain the `branching factor`.

 This has precluded the possibility of finding the optimal solution of the whole problem but it guaranteed us the optimality of the sub-solutions.
 Therefore, the solution proposed by us turns out to be sub-optimal.